cyberark/secretless-broker/docs/docs/reference/handlers/ssh_agent.md

         id: /id_rsa
 ```

-With Secretless running this configuration, use it in replacement of
+With the Secretless Broker running this configuration, use it in replacement of
 `ssh-agent` by exporting `SSH_AUTH_SOCK`:
 ``` bash
 $ export SSH_AUTH_SOCK=/sock/.agent